MorillaLab/s2-PEPANALYST/code/reinforcement_learning/readme.md

 # Reinforcement Learning Framework for Dynamic Classifier Selection

-This repository contains the implementation of a mixed machine learning model that combines **Convolutional Neural Networks (CNNs)** and **Reinforcement Learning (RL)** to dynamically classify small secreted peptides from plants such as *Arabidopsis thaliana*, tomato, avocado hass, and gwen.
+This repository contains the implementation of a mixed machine learning model that combines **Convolutional Neural Networks (CNNs)** and **Reinforcement Learning (RL)** to dynamically classify small signalling peptides from plants such as *Arabidopsis thaliana*, tomato, mango, avocado hass, and gwen.

 ## 📖 Overview

 The system leverages protein sequence embeddings from two pre-trained models — **ESM** and **TAPE** — and uses a reinforcement learning-based policy network to dynamically select the best-performing classifier for each input sample.
-This adaptive approach improves overall accuracy, generalization, and computational efficiency compared to static ensemble methods.
+This adaptive approach improves overall accuracy, generalisation, and computational efficiency compared to static ensemble methods.

+## 🎯 Problem Statement

+Small signalling peptides (SSPs) are a class of short, functional peptides that act as crucial mediators of intercellular communication in plants.
+While modern protein language models like ESM and TAPE provide powerful embeddings, their performance varies across different protein types.
+This project addresses the challenge of **intelligently selecting the best embedding** for each protein sequence rather than relying on a single model.

-## 🎯 Key Features
+## Key Features

 - **Dynamic Classifier Selection**: Uses an actor-critic RL framework to choose between ESM and TAPE classifiers per sample.
 - **Confidence Penalty**: Incorporated into CNN training to reduce overfitting.